Federal vs Private Loans: 5 Key Differences

 What Are Private Student Loans?

-Private student loans are originated and disbursed by private lenders.
+Private student loans are originated and disbursed by private lenders, such as banks or credit unions.
 Unlike the federal government, private lenders set their own rates and may have higher borrowing limits.
-Plus, private student loan interest rates may be variable or fixed, and you may have access to different repayment terms depending on the lender and the type of loan.
+Plus, private student loan interest rates may be variable or fixed interest rates, and you may have access to different repayment terms depending on the lender and the type of loan.

 You will need to fill out a separate application for each private lender you want to borrow from.
 You’ll also need to undergo a credit check and be able to meet the minimum income requirement to qualify.
 Many students utilize co-signers in order to qualify for a loan.

 Federal vs Private Loans: What Are the Differences?

 Although both federal and private student loans are intended for students or their parents to borrow money for educational purposes, there are notable differences to be aware of.